 - The claimant can combine recognised activities, and include reasonable travel time, when declaring their hours of activity.
 Travel time is the time taken travelling from the approved child care service to the place where they do the activity and travel from this place back to the child care service.
 Activity hours do not need to coincide with child care hours. - Families who do not meet the activity test and are not exempt, can get 24 hours of subsidised care per fortnight under the Child Care Safety Net.
-But their combined annual adjusted taxable income (page 54) must be \$72,466 or less. - Parents who don't meet, and are not exempt from the activity test can get 36 hours of subsidised care per fortnight to support their preschool-aged child's attendance at a preschool program in a centre based day care service.
-The child must be in the year, 2 years before grade 1 at school.
-Children who are not preschool-age in the family may be entitled to 24 hours of subsidised care through the Child Care Safety Net if the family's annual adjusted income is \$72,466 or less. - Families should visit servicesaustralia.gov.au/ your-activity-level-affects-child-care-subsidy to find out more about recognised activity and exemptions for the Child Care Subsidy activity test.
+But their combined annual adjusted taxable income (page 55) must be \$80,000 or less. - Children participating in a preschool program in a centre based day care service can receive 36 hours of Child Care Subsidy per fortnight.
+The child must be in the year, 2 years before grade 1 at school. - Families can get at least 36 hours of subsidies hours of early childhood education and care per fortnight for each Aboriginal and Torres Strait Islander child in their care, regardless of their family's activity level.
+Families may get more than 36 hours based on their circumstances.
+Families must still pay the gap fee. - Families should visit servicesaustralia.gov.au/ your-activity-level-affects-child-care-subsidy to find out more about recognised activity and exemptions for the Child Care Subsidy activity test.